Medical Services Plan (MSP) Premium Changes

-Effective Jan 1, 2017, there are no premiums for children under the age of 19 or for overage dependants (19 -24 years old) who are attending post-secondary school full time.
-MSP premium rates will be determined by the number of adults.
-Monthly MSP premiums will be $75 per adult therefore $75/month for the employee and if applicable $150/month for an employee and their spouse.
+Effective January 1, 2018, no premiums for children under the age of 19 or for overage dependants (19 -24 years old) who are attending post-secondary school full time will continue.
+MSP premium rates have been reduced by 50% and will be determined by the number of adults.
+Monthly MSP premiums will be $37.50/month for the employee and if applicable $75/month for an employee and their spouse.

 Dependent children will still be on the employee’s account therefore if adding or removing children from coverage, a MSP form will still need to be completed.
 MSP is paid by the employer and is a taxable benefit.